No one hates Woody Allen more than I do. Trust me on this. I have a whole spiel, a whole litany, what’s become almost a kind of party piece. Do

 “You know, just difficult,” I said at last.

 There was still time, then, for me to clarify my answer, to bring it into accord with the ideological consensus governing the room.
 “Difficult” in the sense that child abuse is a painful thing to talk about, I could have said.
 “Difficult” because there was still so much work to be done before perpetrators like Allen could be held fully to account.
-You know—that kind of “difficult.”
+You know—

 I would have said something along these lines, I was about to say something, when Nate beat me to it.